↓

 Okra plant and pods

 Grow Okra and you will harvest a unique veggie you can eat right off the plant or use to cook in many different ways.
-It’s a mixture of flavor and texture unmatched by any other. … Continue reading →
+It’s a mixture of flavor and … Continue reading →

 Can Houseplants be Planted in the Garden?